ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The scope of this SOP covers analysis of Illumina DNA sequencing data, including quality control, alignment, and variant calling.”*

+   **Ontological references:**

 .. dropdown:: Selection

    Choosing appropriate methods, materials, or procedures to meet requirements.

    **Example usage:**
-   The laboratory documented the selection of an RNA extraction kit suitable for blood and tissue samples, with justification based on yield and purity requirements.
+   *“The laboratory documented the selection of an RNA extraction kit suitable for blood and tissue samples, with justification based on yield and purity requirements.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip